☰ Table of Contents

 - Get a code-signing certificate.
 Numerous companies offer them, and current discount prices run about $100/year.
 We can recommend using certificates from these organizations:

 - Verify your identity with the Certificate issuer.
-Typically this will require you to have a legal organization (such as LLC, Corporation, Non-Profit, etc.) and can not be done by an individual or sole proprietorship.
+Typically this will require you to have a legal organization (such as LLC, Corporation, Non-Profit, etc.).
 This step can take several days to have your identify confirmed.
 You will want to make sure your company is listed properly in DNB (Dunn & Bradstreet) and that you know your DUNS number.
 You may also need copies of corporate documents such as the Articles of Incorporation.

 - Retrieve your code-signing certificate from your vendor once it is ready.
 Important: use IE11 for this step and download your certificate on the same computer you will use for code-signing.